Patreon LogoYour support makes Blue Moon possible (Patreon)

 When she got out of the car, she smiled at her mom, who got out to hug her.
 "I'm so proud of you, Lexa.
 This is a big deal.
 My little girl, a senior counselor.
 I know you'll do amazing.
 I hope you'll make friends."

 Lexa nodded.
 "I'll see if that happens."
 She said, pulling back from the hug and checking the pin on her shirt.
-It was divided into two sections, an inner and outer ring, and the inner section could spin.
-The top of the outer ring read "My Name Is" with an arrow pointing to the top of the inner circle and the bottom read "Please Do Not Use" with an arrow pointing to the bottom of the inner section.
-The inner section was divided into two hemispheres, the one currently at the top and oriented upright reading "Lexa," and "She/Her" under it, the upside down section read "Axel," with "They/Them" as the pronouns.
+It was divided into two sections, an inner and outer ring, and the outer section could spin.
+The top of the inner circle read "My Name Is" with an arrow pointing to the top of the outer ring, and the bottom of the inner ring read "Please Do Not Use" with an arrow pointing to the bottom of the outer section.
+The outer section was divided into two semicircular arches, the one currently at the top and oriented upright reading "Lexa, She/Her pronouns" it, the upside down section read "Axel," with "They/Them" as the pronouns.

 Satisfied the pin was in the appropriate position, she smiled at her mom, giving her a brief hug again.
 "Alright, Mom.
 I'll see you at the end of summer.
 Love you.
 Bye."